 - Active Video Gaming Kits with Kinect Sensor for the design of therapeutic games for youth.

+*Please note: Due to COVID-19 precautions, the PACE Lab is currently not accepting student volunteers.
 For more information or to discuss a project, please contact: